zmsy/zmsy.github.io/content/blog/bye-hugo-hello-astro/index.md

 One of my key frustrations is that I've never actually achieved a good writing + developing experience for this website.
 It's for a number of reasons.
 I've been pretty bad at picking technologies that don't hamper how productive I _could_ be when the mood to write strikes.

+I've been building some new pages on the site and, considering my experience with React-like frameworks, actually found it easier to migrate the _entire site off of Hugo_ than to build further interactivity with it.
+Hugo was great for a while, and I re-wrote almost everything in the site during my time using it, but I'm done.

+Like all of my every-two-years site migrations, this came as a result of changing what I want in it.

 ## Changing Needs, Changing Technologies

 Let's see what happened for the different versions...